iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Too hard.
 Lot problems.
 Some time the charge you .
 With no call<br> :date: __2020-11-04 13:54:07__

 > I need help.
 I couldn't get past the registration screen .
 After several minutes of frustration , I quit and I'm now trying a new program.<br> :date: __2020-11-01 21:41:01__

-> REVIEWERS!!!
-What a waist of time!!!
-Dont pay for this garbage.
-Real docs take few min to diagnose.
-Worth 100s??
-I can use med md online and tell you whats wrong.
-No checkup, physical, bloodwork, vitals.
-The idiocy of people just amazes me.
-Please do not reproduce.
-Benifits of app?
-None.
-Everyones nice and helpful when you pay them.
-Unless i have to wait untill the second coming, or its and emergency ( which u should go to e.r) whats the difference from this and a local doc.
-10 min drive.<br> :date: __2020-10-20 07:24:02__